mmistakes/minimal-mistakes/.idea/bloggin-2023.md

   - starship prompt
   - git mzybe
   - VSCode
+  - pipx
-  - ?
+  - pyenv
-3. Merging on multi-index dataframes
+1. Merging on multi-index dataframes
-4. How and when to use apply on dataframe
+1. How and when to use apply on dataframe
-5. Twitter BOT code Beschreibung (Serie über 3?)
+1. Twitter BOT code Beschreibung (Serie über 3?)
-6. Sonett (CF?)
+1. Sonett (CF?)
-7.
+1.